 Halloween costumes often need a finishing touch to pull everything together—a shoe cover.
 After all, it can be a little odd to see Peter Pan in a pair of sneakers.

-Instead of searching high and low to find a pair of shoes that coordinate with your child's costume, you can use some leftover fabric to make shoe or boot covers.
-This version even has a good grip to prevent falls.
+Instead of searching high and low to find a pair of shoes that coordinate with your child's costume, use some leftover fabric to make shoe or boot covers.
+This version even has a good elastic grip to prevent falls.
 They're just the ticket to complete any costume.

 - Newspaper or a large sheet of paper

-- Measure from the end of the foot to where the ankle starts to bend for measurement G.
+Measure from the tip of the toe at the floor to where the ankle starts to bend for measurement G.

-- Sketch out your pattern using these measurements.
+Sketch out your pattern on the paper using these measurements.
 On the curved edge of the pattern, add 1/2 inch to the outside edge for a seam allowance.

-- With the wrong sides together, sew a seam (1/2 inch seam allowance) as indicated in the diagram, on edge D. Sides E and F are left open.
-Trim and clip the seam so the covering will bend to the correct shape when opened.
+With the wrong sides together, sew with a 1/2 inch seam allowance on edge D as shown in the diagram.
+Leave sides E and F open.
+Trim and clip the seam so the covering will curve to the correct shape when opened.

-- Referring to the diagram on the E side, attach elastic at the top, bottom and halfway mark.
-The elastic can be two pieces that you tie or a single piece fit to the leg.
+Attach elastic at the top, bottom and halfway marks on both E sides as shown in the diagram above.
+The elastic can be two pieces that you tie or a single piece to fit the child.

-- Attach a strip of elastic to the F edge of the boot to create a sole that will hold the covering in place.
-It is best to use a single piece of elastic that will stretch enough to hold the covering snug but not pull it under the shoe.
+Attach a piece of elastic to both F edges of the covering, under the shoe's sole, that will hold the covering in place.
+It is best to use a single piece of elastic that will stretch just enough to hold the covering snug but not pull it under the shoe.

 Hints and Tips

-- Costumes made using pajama patterns can be easily dressed up with animal ears and these foot coverings.
+- Costumes made using pajamas can be easily dressed up with animal ears and these foot coverings.

 - Add shoelaces to the front of your foot covering for a tied boot effect.
 Just tack the laces where you would normally put them through an eyelet and tie them at the top.